LSE Students' Union: 2016 General Secretary election crisis

-The LSESU Lent term elections witnessed a record number of 2798 votes for the General Secretary position- the highest post in the LSESU.
+The LSESU Lent term elections witnessed a record number of 2798 votes for the General Secretary position – the highest post in the LSESU.
 The two running candidates were rejected by the electorate and the position was re-opened for nominations (RON).

-Both candidates were accused of breaking several students' union election bye-laws and evidence surfaced indicating that one candidate had expressed anti-semitic sentiments, whilst the other candidate had been accused of bullying.
-The dirty campaign tactics on both sides resulted in disillusionment and the emergence of a successful grassroots campaign to 'elect' RON.
+Both candidates were accused of breaking several students' union election bye-laws and evidence surfaced indicating that one candidate had expressed anti-semitic sentiments, while the other candidate had been accused of bullying.
+The dirty campaign tactics on both sides resulted in disillusionment and the emergence of a successful grassroots campaign to "elect" RON.
 The by-election triggered by this outcome resulted in the election of Busayo Twins to the role of General Secretary for 2016–17.